stefanmaierhofer/Uncodium.Units/README.md

  US                | US customary units (not contained in *International*).
  UK                | UK customary units (not contained in *International*).
  Physics           | Physics units and constants.
- Information       | Bit and bytes.
+ Information       | Bits and bytes.
  Math              | Math constants, like π and e.
  Photometry        | Photometric units.